openstack/heat/doc/source/template_guide/environment.rst

-The cloud operator can add to the global environment by putting environment files in a configurable directory wherever the heat engine runs.
+The cloud operator can add to the global environment by putting environment files in a configurable directory wherever the heat-engine runs.
 The configuration variable is named "environment_dir" is found in the "[DEFAULT]" section of "/etc/heat/heat.conf".
 The default for that directory is "/etc/heat/environment.d".
 Its contents are combined in whatever